Azure/azure-powershell/src/PostgreSql/docs/Update-AzPostgreSqlFlexibleServer.md

 ## DESCRIPTION
 Updates an existing server.
 The request body can contain one to many of the properties present in the normal server definition.
-Use Update-AzPostgreSqlConfiguration instead if you want update server parameters such as wait_timeout or net_retry_count.
+Use Update-AzPostgreSqlFlexibleServerConfiguration instead if you want update server parameters such as wait_timeout or net_retry_count.

 ## EXAMPLES